 - Go to the library to consult scholarly encyclopedias and dictionaries.
 World Book, Colliers, Encyclopedia Britannica and the like are not appropriate sources.
 Instead consult reference books written by specialists in the field.
 The entries that you find in these sources can expand on the general knowledge you have already learned from your course books.
 They can also give you some initial bibliography and point you toward related topics.
 Here are some examples for the Middle Ages:

 - The Dictionary of the Middle Ages (13 volumes) Ref.
 D 114 .D5 1982

 - The Cambridge Medieval History (8 volumes) Ref D 117.C32

 - The Oxford Dictionary of the Catholic Church (ref)

 - The Encyclopedia Judaica (ref)

-- Examine Polk Library’s Online Catalog. (http://polkweb.uwosh.edu/) Use either a keyword or subject search for your topic.
-If you have little luck with Polk’s collections, expand your search to UW Madison’s library catalog. (http://madcat.library.wisc.edu/) Use WorldCat (http://www.uwosh.edu/library/web.html then select WorldCat from list at the left) to expand your search further.
+- Examine Polk Library’s Online Catalog. (https://www.uwosh.edu/library) Use either a keyword or subject search for your topic.
+If you have little luck with Polk’s collections, expand your search to UW Madison’s library catalog. (http://madcat.library.wisc.edu/) Use WorldCat (https://www.uwosh.edu/library/collections/databases then scroll to the bottom and select WorldCat) to expand your search further.
 Remember: Polk’s collection is good, but it is limited.
 Other, larger libraries may contain books that are relevant to your topic.
 Interlibrary loan allows you to order books from virtually any library in the United States.
 (The interlibrary loan order form is available on-line at the Polk Library website.)

 - Remember always to look through the bibliographies of all the books and articles that you find.
 This can be the very best way to find sources.